Skip navigation

 Healthy Eating Tips

-Limit snacks that do not have any nutritional benefits, such as cookies, cakes, chips, or candy.
+Limit snacks that have low nutritional benefits, such as cookies, cakes, chips, or candy.

 Make sure you are drinking enough water, at least 8 cups (2 liters) per day.
 Limit sugar-sweetened beverages such as sodas and sweet teas.